Botcopy/docs/docs/responses/google-assistant.md

 https://**dl**.dropboxusercontent.com/s/49cj0a442kxig1d/FRont%20page%20ad%20%2887060D21-08F8-4195-9F09-340CA2A64C3F%29.mp4?dl=0
 ```

-YouTube videos may also be embedded within the card.
-If you wish to embed a YouTube video, please adjust the URL to the following:
+YouTube videos may also be embedded within the card. **IMPORTANT:** If you wish to embed a YouTube video, please adjust the URL to the following for it to work:

 ```
 Original URL